 - The expected date of the first separation and the anticipated schedule for making separations

 - The job titles of positions to be affected and the names of the workers currently holding affected jobs

 - The notice may include additional information useful to the employees such as information on available dislocated worker assistance, and, if the planned action is expected to be temporary, the estimated duration, if known.

-Q: How do I send the California WARN Act notices?
+Q: How do I send the California WARN Act notices to my Employees?

-A: To Employees: When providing the required notice, any reasonable method of delivery that ensures receipt of notice is acceptable (e.g., first class mail, personal delivery with optional signed receipt, electronic mail, etc.).
+A: When providing the required notice to your employees, any reasonable method of delivery that ensures receipt of notice is acceptable (first class mail; personal delivery with optional signed receipt; electronic mail; etc.)

-Q: How do I know if I am an employer covered by the California WARN Act?
+Q: How do I know if I am covered by the California WARN Act?